amuzil/.github/.github/contributing.md

 We use [GitHub Pull Requests][pull-requests-docs-url] to track documentation contributions.
 If you'd like to contribute to our documentation, please open a pull request there.

-When you open a new pull request, please follow the pull request template.
+When you open a new pull request, please copy-paste the relevant [pull request template][pull-request-templates-url].
 In addition to the template, please follow our [conventions](#conventions).

 ### How to Contribute Code